jsr6720/jsr6720.github.io/_posts/2020-12-25-the-five-most-important-questions-you-will-ever-ask-about-your-organization.md

 ## My Review 4/5

-Quick read and lots of examples from the social sector. <br/><br/>Bring your pen and paper.
+Quick read and lots of examples from the social sector.

+Bring your pen and paper.
 This is a workbook which requires brainstorming and exercise to get the best value from.

 ### Date Read
 2020/12/25